This remodeled RV has the coziest fireplace you’ve ever seen in a tiny home

-During their first RV renovation, they discovered their passion for transforming tiny spaces into tiny homes, and this husband and wife duo are now selling renovated RV’s.
-In fact, they just finished up their second RV remodel (now sold).
+During their first RV renovation, they discovered their passion for transforming tiny spaces into tiny homes, and this husband and wife duo are now running a business where they sell renovated RV’s, and take on clients for custom work.

 Type of RV:

 Where you do draw your inspiration from?

 Instagram and by shopping.
 I usually find one or two items of decor that I absolutely love and then build the design around that.

 Earthy, neutral & maybe some mid century modern.

 What piece of advice would you give someone just starting an RV remodel?

 Don’t take short cuts.
 Make the repairs needed and do the details.
 I.e. sand the cabinets!

 What was most challenging about your renovation?